WPManageNinja/wpsocialninja-docs/guide/getting-started/wp-social-ninja-glossary.md

 **Configuration:** The one-time setup process to connect a platform (like Google Business Profile or Twitter) to WP Social Ninja.

 **Custom Review:** A review that you write and add manually in WP Social Ninja.
 This is useful for adding reviews you received offline or via email.

+**Custom Sources:** A powerful feature that lets you create your own "review platforms" inside the plugin.
+It is used to manually add individual reviews, bulk-import reviews from a CSV file, or connect a Fluent Form to collect new testimonials.
+These custom-made sources then appear as a new, selectable platform in the template editor.

+## D

+**Dark/Light Mode:** A toggle, usually found in the top bar of the WP Social Ninja admin dashboard, that switches the appearance of the plugin's backend interface between a light and dark theme.
+This setting is for administrator comfort and does not affect the style of your live feeds or reviews on the website.

 ## E